rebelsky/csc322-jekyll/_dev/_home/syllabus.md

 and religious observations.
 Such absences do not count as unexecused absences provided you notify me of them at least one week in advance.

-If you are ill, I would prefer that you rest and get better rather than attend class.

-I realize that some disabilities may require you to miss class.
+I understand that some disabilities may require you to miss class.
 Ideally, these requirements are documented in your accommodations form.
 But I will do my best to make adjustments and accommodations in all cases.

-If you need to miss more than two class periods for an exceptional reason (e.g. to attend an academic conference, deal with a family emergency, or due to long-term illness) please talk to me as soon as possible and we will make an alternate arrangement.

 If your are sick, *please do not come to class.*  I would prefer that you reset and get better.
 Please seek